-In Zendesk, tickets are Solved first and then after they have maintained their solved status for a predefined amount of time (set up in your automations or triggers) they are moved to Closed.
+In Zendesk, tickets are solved first and then, after they have maintained their solved status for a predefined amount of time (set up in your automations or triggers), they are moved to closed.

 Solved tickets can be reopened and updated.
-Tickets can be marked Solved by Agents or End-users.
-Tickets marked as Solved and responded to by an end-user will be reset to an Open status.
+Tickets can be marked solved by Agents or End-users.
+Tickets marked as solved and responded to by an end-user will be reset to an open status.

 Closed tickets are locked.
 They cannot be re-opened or altered.
-They can only be Closed via a Trigger or Automation.
+They can only be closed via a trigger or automation.

-Your Zendesk trial comes with an Automation called "Close ticket 4 days after status is set to solved".
-This Automation allows your end-users 4 days to respond to a Solved ticket before the ticket will be moved to a Closed status.
-You can set this Automation to run anywhere between 1 hour and 28 days.
+Your Zendesk trial comes with an automation called Close ticket 4 days after status is set to solved.
+This automation allows your end-users 4 days to respond to a solved ticket before the ticket will be moved to a closed status.
+You can set this automation to run anywhere between 1 hour and 28 days.

-Best practice guidelines recommend that you leave a ticket in Solved status for 3-5 days before moving to Closed.
+Best practice guidelines recommend that you leave a ticket in solved status for 3-5 days before moving to closed.
 This allows your end-users to re-engage with you, and their answers will still be threaded in the same ticket.
-If you move the ticket to a Closed state and the user has follow-up questions or needs clarification, their response will open a new (follow-up) ticket rather than thread in the original ticket.
+If you move the ticket to a closed state and the user has follow-up questions or needs clarification, their response will open a new (follow-up) ticket rather than thread in the original ticket.

-If you deactivate the 'Set to Closed' Automation, your Solved tickets will be set to Closed via a system action (noted in your events and notifications as a 'batch close') after 28 days of inactivity.
+If you deactivate the Close ticket 4 days after status is set to solved automation, your solved tickets will be set to closed via a system action (noted in your events and notifications as a 'batch close') after 28 days of inactivity.